Kossay-Zemzem/PAPERFREE-FRONT-REPO-V3/OPENAI_API/client/MDs/TO DO.md

 - [ ] -Remove all "dark" attributes in tailwind syntax [Delayed , causues too many warnings for some reason]
 - [x] -Change all class attributes to className atrributes to avoid future problems (cause it works for now)
 - [ ] -Improve input file design [In progress]
-- [ ] -Add gradient color to submit button
+- [ ] -Figure out gradient color to submit button
 - [ ] -Add temporary logo (as a component maybe)